peterfmcnair/peterfmcnair.github.io/_blog/2023-11-16-webdev-addiction.md

 I'm not even getting paid for it!

 Ironically I might feel less motivation to stay at it if I was getting paid for it - who knows.

+# Where did this come from?
+This stems from my explorations of [jekyll collections](2023-11-16-jekyll-collections).
+>[!tip] Like what you see?
+>If these notes gave you more free time to have coffees with friends, feel free to return the favour and [Buy me a Coffee](https://www.buymeacoffee.com/peterfmcnair)